dhakalu/react-native-todo-app/README.md

 ## About the application

-    In this application, I will be creating a simple todo application.
+In this project, I will be creating a simple todo application.
+I have created branch for each of the features.
+As I learn more, I will add more features to test the knowledge that I have gathered.
+There is corresponding Markdown page that explains the things that I did in that particular branch and my progress through it.

 ## Setting up the environmet